Informa PLC Updates Share Buyback Programme for 2025 - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Informa PLC has announced an update on its share buyback programme, committing a minimum of £350 million for 2025.
-Recently, the company purchased 179,000 ordinary shares for cancellation, impacting its total number of shares and voting rights.
-This move is part of Informa’s broader strategy to enhance shareholder value and strengthen its market position.
+Informa PLC has announced an update on its share buyback programme, committing a minimum of £350 million in 2025 to enhance shareholder returns.
+Recently, the company purchased 175,000 ordinary shares for cancellation, impacting its total number of shares in issue and voting rights, which now stand at 1,302,148,231 ordinary shares.
+This move is part of Informa’s broader capital allocation strategy, aiming to deliver consistent returns to its shareholders.

 The most recent analyst rating on (GB:INF) stock is a Buy with a £9.80 price target.
 To see the full list of analyst forecasts on Informa stock, see the GB:INF Stock Forecast page.